ssdqa/patientfacts/README.md

 status](https://www.r-pkg.org/badges/version/expectedvariablespresent)](https://CRAN.R-project.org/package=patientfacts)
 <!-- badges: end -->

-The Patient Facts module summarizes the number of facts per patient during their cohort follow up period.
+The completeness-focused checks in the Patient Facts module assess the availability of patient clinical data.
+The number of clinical events per year of follow-up for each patient in a cohort is computed and stratified by visit type.

 ## Installation